cd-public/learnobj/curriculum/Sys.md

 ## PROGRAMMING LANGUAGES

-### Object-Oriented Programming [4 hours]

-3. Correctly reason about control flow in a program using dynamic dispatch.
-[Usage]

 ### Basic Type Systems [1 hour]

 1. For both a primitive and a compound type, informally describe the values that have that type.
 [Familiarity]